-The kit is shipped on dry ice.

-- If stored at -15 to $-25^{\circ}$ C the kit is stable until the expiration date printed on the label. - Once the kit is opened, store the kit components as described in the following table:
+- The kit is shipped on dry ice. - If stored at -15 to -25°C the kit is stable through the expiration date printed on the label. - Once the kit is opened, store the kit components as described in the following table:

-Vial Label Storage 1 green Master Mix, $2 imes$ conc.
+Vial Label Storage 1 green Master Mix, $2 \times$ conc.
 Store at -15 to -25°C. Avoid repeated freezing and thawing!
 After first thawing the Master Mix may be stored for up to 4 weeks at +2 to +8°C. Keep away from light!
-2 blue MgCl 2 , 25 mM - Store at $-15$ to $-25^{\circ}$ C. 3 colorless H 2 O, PCR grade -3010 at $-15$ to $-25$ C.
+2 blue MgCl 2 , 25 mM - Store at -15 to -25°C. 3 colorless H 2 O, PCR grade - Store at = 13 to =25 C.

+Additional Equipment and Reagents Required

+Refer to the list below for additional reagents and equipment required to perform PCR reactions with the LightCycler® 480 High Resolution Melting Master using the LightCycler® 480 Instrument:

+- LightCycler® 480 Instrument I\ or LightCycler® 480 Instrument II \ - LightCycler® 480 Multiwell Plate 384\ or LightCycler® 480 Multiwell Plate 96\ - Standard swing-bucket centrifuge containing a rotor for multiwell plates with suitable adaptors. - LightCycler®Uracil-DNA Glycosylase\ (optional) - Solution of carry-over contamination; see "Related Procedures" on page 11 for details. - · Nuclease-free, aerosol-resistant pipette tips - Pipettes with disposable, positive-displacement tips - Sterile reaction tubes for preparing master mixes and dilutions

+Application

-Additional Equipment and Reagents Required Refer to the list below for additional reagents and equipment required to perform PCR reactions with the LightCycler® 480 High Resolution Melting Master using the LightCycler® 480 Instrument: LightCycler® 480 Instrument I or LightCycler® 480 Instrument II LightCycler® 480 Multiwell Plate 384 or LightCycler® 480 Multiwell Plate 96 Standard swing-bucket centrifuge containing a rotor for multiwell plates with suitable adaptors.
-LightCycler® Uracil-DNA Glycosylase (optional) 3 For prevention of carry-over contamination; see "Related Procedures" on page 11 for details.
-Nuclease-free, aerosol-resistant pipette tips Pipettes with disposable, positive-displacement tips Sterile reaction tubes for preparing master mixes and dilutions available from Roche Applied Science; see Ordering Information for details Application The LightCycler® 480 High Resolution Melting Master is designed for life science research studies in combination with the LightCycler® 480 Real-Time PCR System.
-The LightCycler® 480 High Resolution Melting Master is a ready-to-use 2× conc. hot-start reaction mix designed for amplification and detection of a specific DNA sequence (if suitable PCR primers are provided) followed by high resolution melting curve analysis for detection of sequence variants among several samples.
+The LightCycler® 480 High Resolution Melting Master is designed for research studies in combination with the LightCycler® 480 Real-Time PCR System.
+The LightCycler® 480 High Resolution Melting Master is a ready-to-use $2\times$ conc. hot-start reaction mix designed for amplification and detection of a specific DNA sequence (if suitable PCR primers are provided) followed by high resolution melting curve analysis for detection of sequence variants among several samples.
 A separate 25 mM MgCl2 stock solution, supplied with the Master, allows you to easily optimize the Mg2+ concentration.

 In principle, the LightCycler® 480 High Resolution Melting Master can be used for specific amplification of any DNA or cDNA target.
 However, you would need to adapt each amplification protocol to the reaction conditions of the LightCycler® 480 System and design specific PCR primers for each target.
-The included LightCycler® 480 High Resolution Melting Dye enables detection of acupies of the LightCycler® 480 High Resolution Melting Dye enables detection of acupies of the LightCycler® 480 Instrument.
+The included LightCycler® 480 High Resolution Melting Dye enables detection of double-stranded DNA by fluorescence, monitoring formation of amplicon during PCR cycling, and melting curve analysis utilizing the high resolution data acquisition capabilities of the LightCycler® 480 Instrument.
 Samples with variations in DNA sequence are distinguished by discrepancies in melting curve shape.
 Particularly, heterozygous DNA variants forming mismatched heteroduplices, can be distinguished clearly from homozygotes because of their different melting behavior.

-M For best results, use the LightCycler® 480 High Resolution Melting Master together with LightCycler® 480 Multiwell Plates only.
-M The shorter the amplicon, the better is the differentiation of samples carrying a sequence variation.
+- △ For best results, use the LightCycler® 480 High Resolution Melting Master together with LightCycler® 480 Multiwell Plates only. - The shorter the amplicon, the better is the differentiation of samples carrying a sequence variation.
 Best results are achieved with amplicons up to 300 bp.
-For amplicons longer than 500 bp the sensitivity of variant detection will decrease.
+For amplicons longer than 500 bp the sensitivity of variant detection will decrease. - The performance of the kit described in this Instruction Manual is warranted only when it is used with the LightCycler® 480 Real-Time PCR System.

+\ available from Roche Applied Science; see Ordering Information for details